Home Kitchen Tools Custard Cup vs Ramekin: What’s the Difference?

 Like ramekins, they are made of stoneware, porcelain, or oven-proof glass.
 Some custard cups are wider than they are tall, and others are taller than they are wide.
 There are no rules as to how they must be shaped.

-Both Ramekins and custard cups come in small to large sizes ranging from 4 ounces up to 8 or even 12 ounces.
+Both Ramekins and custard cups come in small to large sizes, ranging from 4 ounces up to 8 or even 12 ounces.
 You may find large sizes of either, but both names are reserved for small vessels or “cups,” not large baking dishes.

-Although you may find a very large ramekin for sale, there comes a point where a ramekin becomes a souffle dish.
-A souffle dish will look like an extremely large ramekin.
+Although you may find a very large ramekin for sale, there comes a point where a ramekin becomes a soufflé dish.
+A soufflé dish will look like an extremely large ramekin.

 Both ramekins and custard cups are used for baking individual portions.
 Generally, one cup, or 8 ounces, is considered large.
-After this, souffle dishes skip to quart-size, in general.
+After this, soufflé dishes skip to quart-size, in general.

 Ramekins usually have a fluted design on the outside, but also come with other designs.
 Ceramic custard cups may also come with a fluted design, or they may be smooth on the outside.
 Glass custard cups may be plain or decorative.

 While custard cups have flared sides, ramekins have straight sides.
-The straight sides of a ramekin allow a souffle to rise properly.
+The straight sides of a ramekin allow a soufflé to rise properly.
 This is the most important difference between the two.
-It also means that although you can use a ramekin as a custard cup, you don’t want to use a custard cup to bake a souffle.
+It also means that although you can use a ramekin as a custard cup, you don’t want to use a custard cup to bake a soufflé.
 Just about anything can be baked in a ramekin.

 Crème Brulee is one of the desserts most often baked in a ramekin.
 Since a Crème Brulee, no matter how fancy it may seem, is basically a baked custard, you have to wonder why anyone needs “custard cups.”
 Most of us don’t have the space, money, or desire to have a large range of both ramekins and custard cups.